-Another approach for bone healing and regeneration is based on findings that bone loss in humans and many animals during aging is partially caused by accumulation of reactive oxygen species (ROS) (19).
-Cells normally prevent the excessive presence of ROS thanks to their antioxidant defense system that includes vitamins, enzymes and other substances (20).
+Another approach for bone healing and regeneration is based on findings that bone loss in humans and many animals during ageing is partially caused by the accumulation of reactive oxygen species (ROS) (19).
+Cells normally prevent the excessive presence of ROS thanks to their antioxidant defense system which includes vitamins, enzymes and other substances (20).
 Excessive ROS accumulation leads to DNA damage, lipid peroxidation and oxidation of amino acids with consequent changes in the cells' structures and functions (21).
-In bone tissue, oxidative stress leads to OBs and osteocytes apoptosis (22) and stimulate osteoclastogenesis (19).
-During osteoclastogenesis, transcription factor nuclear factor-kappa B (NF-κB) signaling pathway plays a crucial role (1).
-The existence of such an association between oxidative stress and bone mass loss during aging points out to the need of improving an individual's antioxidant defense.
+In bone tissue, oxidative stress leads to OBs and osteocyte apoptosis (22) and stimulates osteoclastogenesis (19).
+During osteoclastogenesis, the transcription factor nuclear factor-kappa B (NF-kB) signaling pathway plays a crucial role (1).
+The existence of such an association between oxidative stress and bone mass loss during ageing points out to the need to improve an individual's antioxidant defense.
 Standard pharmacological agents that improve bone mass and reduce fractures may show side effects and/or poor efficacy in bone healing and regeneration (23).

-Folk medicine has its various approaches to bone healing, and some of them are a source of valuable facts for creating more effective modern bone treatments.
-For example, water extracts of flavonoids-rich plants, such as Labisia pumila (Blume) Fern.-Vill.
+Folk medicine has various approaches to bone healing, and some of them are a source of valuable facts for creating more effective modern bone treatments.
+For example, water extracts of flavonoid-rich plants, such as Labisia pumila (Blume) Fern.-Vill.
 (Myrsinaceae) and Piper sarmentosum Roxb.
-(Piperaceae), are used in folk medicine by Malay women since these plants maintain the estrogen level at the post-menopausal stage and consequently increase bone formation and reduce bone resorption (24).
+(Piperaceae), are used in folk medicine by Malay women since these plants maintain the estrogen level at the postmenopausal stage and consequently increase bone formation and reduce bone resorption (24).
 Root barks and stem barks rich in flavonoids are traditionally used for bone fracture healing by the indigenous people of Eastern Ghat (25).
 Several flavonoid-rich plants, including Pholidota articulata Lindl. and Coelogyne cristata Lindl.
-(Orchidaceae), are the part of folk tradition in India for the treatment of bone-related disorders and fractured bones (26).
+(Orchidaceae), are part of folk tradition in India for the treatment of bone-related disorders and fractured bones (26).

-In the recent decades, there has been a noticeable trend in the application of a suitable diet for the additional treatment of certain bone conditions and diseases.
-Nutritional therapies that are natural are expected to be safer therapeutic options for bone loss and restoration of normal bone metabolism.
+In recent decades, there has been a noticeable trend in the application of a suitable diet for the additional treatment of certain bone conditions and diseases.
+All-natural nutritional therapies are expected to be safer therapeutic options for bone loss and restoration of normal bone metabolism.
 A plethora of preclinical and clinical researches indicate that fruits and vegetables-rich diets could help bone fracture healing (27).
-Due to the spectrum of observed biological activities, flavonoid substances, especially anthocyanins (ACNs) as bioactive components of natural origin, are a part of a significant research area regarding means and methods for bone healing and regeneration.
+Due to the spectrum of observed biological activities, flavonoid substances, especially anthocyanins (ACNs) as bioactive components of natural origin, are part of a significant research area regarding means and methods for bone healing and regeneration.